AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/Overview-PI-to-OCS/pi-to-ocs-overview.md

 uid: pi-to-ocs-overview
 ---

-# PI to OCS overview
+# Overview of PI to OCS

 PI to OCS enables data transfer from your on-premises PI Server(s) to OSIsoft Cloud Services (OCS).
 PI to OCS supports the following features: